Browse our full suite of resources on early childhood development.

 - Examples: Puzzles, shape-sorters, blocks, nesting blocks or cups, art materials like clay, paint, crayons or play-dough

-Look for toys that spark your child’s imagination.
+Look for toys that spark a child’s imagination.

-During your child’s third year, his creativity is really taking off as he is now able to take on the role of someone else (like a king) and imagine that something (like a block) is actually something else (like a piece of cake).
-Look for toys that your child can use as he develops and acts out stories.
+During a child’s third year, their creativity is really taking off as they are now able to take on the role of someone else (like a king or queen) and imagine that something (like a block) is actually something else (like a piece of cake).
+Look for toys that they can use as they develop and acts out stories.
 Pretend play builds language and literacy skills, problem-solving skills, and the ability to sequence (put events in a logical order).

 - Examples: Dress-up clothing, blocks, toy food and plastic plates, action figures, stuffed animals and dolls, trains and trucks, toddler-friendly dollhouses, toy tools, and “real-life” accessories such as a wrapping paper tube “fire hose” for your little fire fighter.
 The all-purpose large cardboard box is always a big hit for toddlers and is free.
 (Call an appliance store about picking up one of their refrigerator boxes).
 Boxes become houses, pirate ships, barns, tunnels—anything your child’s imagination can come up with!

-Give your child the chance to play with “real” stuff—or toys that look like the real thing.
+Give children the chance to play with “real” stuff—or toys that look like the real thing.

-Your toddler is getting good at figuring out how objects in her world work—like television remotes or light switches.
-She is also interested in playing with your “real” stuff, like your cell phone, because she is eager to be big and capable like you.
+Toddlers are getting good at figuring out how objects in her world work—like television remotes or light switches.
+They are also interested in playing with your “real” stuff, like your cell phone, because they are eager to be big and capable like you.
 Toys like this help children problem-solve, learn spatial relations (how things fit together), and develop fine motor skills (use of the small muscles in the hands and fingers).